3P's lessons plans

 Games give students repeated exposure to the target vocabulary (happy, sad, angry, etc.) in a way that feels natural and engaging instead of repetitive drills.
 Many games require students to talk, listen, and respond.
 This encourages oral language development and gives them confidence in using English naturally.

+ESL emotions board game activity.
 Since the board game path has only emotion words, students need to match to emotion cards to stay in their spot.
 Students roll the die and move along the path.
 If they land on “angry,” they must find the matching angry picture card.
 If correct, they stay; if not, they move back one space.

 Emotions board game

-This Emotions Domino Game is designed to build vocabulary, practice reading, and make connections between words and pictures.
+This Emotions Vocabulary Domino Game is designed to build vocabulary, practice reading, and make connections between words and pictures.
 Students match emotion words like happy, sad, angry, scared, worried, shocked, and excited with their corresponding *emotion picture cards.

 esl emotions classroom games